 Erin Hallett, PT, DPT, NCS

-B.S. in Rehabilitation Sciences at University of Pittsburgh and Doctorate in Physical Therapy from MGH Institute of Health Professions in Boston.
+Erin has her B.S. in Rehabilitation Sciences at University of Pittsburgh and Doctorate in Physical Therapy from MGH Institute of Health Professions in Boston.
 Erin worked for 3 years at Spaulding Rehab Hospital in Boston with patients following various neurological injuries.
 Erin currently works at UCSF Medical Center on the Neuro service.
 During her time at UCSF, she pursued her Neuro Clinical Specialty.
 In addition to being passionate about Neuro rehab, Erin is passionate about providing affordable access to high quality health care services.

 Arash Bayatmakou, MBA